Explore the Gardens

 The Sensory Garden will be a feast for the senses as visitors find themselves challenged to engage through sight, smell, touch, taste, and sound.
 Points of interest include a garden bed dedicated to a rotating variety of colourful, aromatic, and tactile plant species, and hill-like topographical features replete with tall grasses to draw the eye and invite exploration.
 This unique horticultural feature allows visitors a fully involved garden experience that promotes interaction with nature in an extraordinary way.

-The Grove is where Canada’s Diversity Gardens changes its focus to the majesty of trees.
+The Grove focuses on the majesty of trees.
 Here, visitors will encounter an abundance of plant life in the spring, a cool retreat in the summer, breathtaking views of fall foliage and refuge from the cold winter along beautiful snow covered woodland paths.
 The Grove will wrap visitors in a tranquil arboretum setting that reminds us of the simple beauty and calming nature of trees and shrubs.